-Not only does it wreck your nails, it doesn't make your teeth happy either.
+Not only does it wreck your talons, nibbling your nails doesn’t do much for a healthy mouth either.
 This is because nail-biting tends to keep your teeth in constant motion, which can wear them down faster.
 Plus, it puts stress on your front teeth and weakens them, potentially leading to a more crooked smile.

 It might sound obvious, but try and be more conscious of your nail biting so you can work to stop yourself.
 Don’t notice when you’re doing it?
 Ask friends, family members or colleagues to nudge you if they spot it.